cscw2015/maverick/Interim/Interim.md

 A longer time frame for this study could have allowed for follow-up interviews, observation of private meetings (as opposed to primarily public forums), or even designing and testing a new suite of software that focuses in particular on the needs of the municipality of Victoria.

-Similarily, this study could also be modified to assess similar issues on a provincial or federal scale.
+Similarly, this study could also be modified to assess similar issues on a provincial or federal scale.
 Such modified studies would need to have a broader focus (they may involve assessing the public's desires of the government vs. the government's responsibilities towards communications and data privacy) and would require a much larger time frame.

 These types of studies are rarely conducted, in comparison to other fields of work.
 Typically, government organizations are audited by a specific subset of companies, but these audits tend to focus on ensuring the government is up to the current standard.
 Our study looks to go beyond the current standards and afford the opportunity for technological innovation, as a benefit for the public.